Ashish438/Python-for-Bioinformatics/README.md

 # Python-for-Bioinformatics
-Python for Bioinformatics consist of a variety of python programmes,frequently used by bioinformaticians and biotechnologists while handling biological data especially raw NGS data and solving problems related to genomics.
+Python for Bioinformatics consist of a variety of python programmes,frequently used by bioinformaticians and biotechnologists while handling biological data especially raw NGS data and for solving problems related to genomics.